josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🧠_the_meme_became_infrastructure.md

 *Further media:*

-- [📰 The Times of India: “Instagram vs WhatsApp: How CJP protests are different and why that matters”](https://timesofindia.indiatimes.com/india/instagram-vs-whatsapp-how-cjp-protests-are-different-and-why-that-matters/articleshow/132605420.cms) — *a contemporary interpretation of CJP’s Instagram-native participation model; useful evidence of public framing, not proof of every underlying organisational claim.*
+- [📰 The Times of India: “Instagram vs WhatsApp: How CJP protests are different and why that matters”](https://timesofindia.indiatimes.com/india/instagram-vs-whatsapp-how-cjp-protests-are-different-and-why-that-matters/articleshow/132605420.cms) – *“Police action, in this case, does not necessarily suppress the movement.
+It produces content for it.”*

 ---